Google Logo

 Motocross - A Beginner's Guide

 Maybe you watched the MXGP GB online or regularly drive past your local MX track.
-Maybe your little one is obsessed with bikes and hitting the age where they can start riding themselves.
+Maybe your little one is obsessed with bikes and is hitting the age where they can start riding themselves.
 Whatever the reason, you are interested in motocross and need help getting involved with the local scene and starting your MX journey.
 So, where to begin?

 Fortunately, starting motocross is a lot easier than it initially seems.
-With a strong club scene and a passionate community, the sport is in good health and there are plenty of opportunities for beginners.
+With a strong club scene and a passionate community, the sport is in good health, and there are plenty of opportunities for beginners.
 In this beginner’s guide, we detail the initial steps, discuss the equipment you will need and explain the importance of riding safely and ensuring you are well-protected in this physically demanding and challenging sport.

 How to get started with motocross